 I live in Halifax, Nova Scotia, on unceded and unsurrendered Mi’kmaw territory, with my partner and our two kids.
 There are also three cats who deign to live with us.
+I use she/her pronouns.

 I was an Acquisitions and Development Editor with a small, social justice-focused academic press for eleven years, where I was responsible for the acquisition, management, and development editing of a number of manuscripts.
 I was also responsible for the writing of promotional materials, and have prepared many successful grant applications.